revyos-ros/fogros2-release/README.md

        ...
     keplerc/ros2:latest /bin/bash
 ```
-you may also `git clone` your development repo to the docker instead.
+You may also `git clone` your development repo to the docker container instead.

-Step 2: Write the FogROSlaunch file.
-Examples of launch files can be found in the talker*.launch.py in https://github.com/BerkeleyAutomation/FogROS2/tree/humble/fogros2_examples/launch
+Step 2: Write the FogROS2 launch file.
+Examples of launch files can be found in the talker*.launch.py [here](https://github.com/BerkeleyAutomation/FogROS2/tree/humble/fogros2_examples/launch).

 ## Setting Up Automatic Image Transport